vulkano-rs/vulkano-book/src/03-buffer-creation/01-buffer-creation.md

-The simplest way to create a buffer is to create it in CPU-accessible memory, by using `MemoryTypeFilter::HOST_SEQUENTIAL_WRITE` or `MemoryTypeFilter::HOST_RANDOM_ACCESS`, together with one of the other filters depending of whether host or device-local memory is preferred.
+The simplest way to create a buffer is to create it in CPU-accessible memory, by using `MemoryTypeFilter::HOST_SEQUENTIAL_WRITE` or `MemoryTypeFilter::HOST_RANDOM_ACCESS`, together with one of the other filters depending on whether host or device-local memory is preferred.

 ```rust
 use vulkano::buffer::{Buffer, BufferCreateInfo, BufferUsage};